Skipperro/route53-updater/README.md

 automatically.

 Go to AWS IAM, create new user, give him programatic access and permissions to Route53 service.
-At the end of this process, you will get API Key and Secret.
-Please save them for later.
+At the end of this process, you will get API Key and Secret. **Please save them for later**.

 ### Configure Route53-Updater

 You could build it on your own, but easiest way would be to simply grab latest binaries from here: https://github.com/Skipperro/route53-updater/releases

-Download the package, extract it and edit **config.json** file.
+Download the package, extract it and edit `config.json` file.

 This is how it should look like by default: